We Don't Bundle, We Upsell: What an Ice Cream Shop Knows About Park Revenue

 How can I increase per cap without raising my prices?

 Add a second decision instead of a bigger one.
 Keep your headline ticket where it is, and offer a discounted second activity and a few add-ons at the point of booking.
 Because the guest opts into each one, the basket grows on its own.
-Across all of our online bookings, including the two thirds that add nothing, the second activity alone works out to $10.71 more per booking, with no change to the base price.
+Across 2,175 of our online bookings, including the two thirds that add nothing, the second activity alone works out to $12.04 more per booking, with no change to the base price.

 Should I discount the second activity?